leejoramo/UUCGV/UUCGV ByLaws.md

 ### Section F: TLC Duties and Responsibilities

-The TLC shall administer and manage the Program of the church.
-The Board shall be responsible for:

-1. monthly TLC meetings
+1. Hold monthly TLC meetings
-2. reports to the Board
+2. Report to the Board
 3. Collaborates with the Minister on Program related items.
-4. Collaborates with the Board and Minister to fullfil the Mission and Vision.
+4. Collaborates with the Board and Minister to fulfill the Mission and Vision.
-5. co-ordinating the Program related activities of the Teams
+5. Co-ordinating the Program related activities of the Teams
-6. hold an annual meeting to create the Church Program Calendar and establish program goals and themes for the coming year.
+6. Hold an annual meeting to create the Church Program Calendar and establish program goals and themes for the coming year.
+This meeting shall occur after the Annual Congregational Meeting but before August 1st, and shall include both out going and incoming TLC members.
-7. recommending to the Board the creation of program related of ad-hoc teams
+7. Recommend to the Board the creation of program related of Ad-Hoc teams and policies

-> Lee: Comment:
-> As a guiding principle for the TLC's area of responsibility, if something:
-> can be put on a calendar,
-> is related to the church program,
-> is not otherwise described in the Bylaws or Policy
->
-> Then it is the responsibility of the TLC.

 ## Article VIII: TEAMS